Sign Up

 Modifiable Risk Factors

-Modifiable risk factors for breast cancer include (CDC, 2022; Casaubon et al., 2021):
+Modifiable risk factors for breast cancer include the following (CDC, 2024a; Casaubon et al., 2021):

 • Weight: Women considered overweight or obese are at a higher risk of being diagnosed with breast cancer.

-• Hormone Therapy: Estrogen and Progesterone, hormone replacement therapy, are sometimes taken during menopause.
+• Hormone Therapy: Estrogen and progesterone, hormone replacement therapy, are sometimes taken during menopause.
 If these medications are taken longer than five years, the risk of breast cancer is increased.
 Some contraceptives can also contribute to this risk.

 • Alcohol: The more alcohol a woman consumes over her lifetime, the greater the chance of being diagnosed with breast cancer.